-There are many influencing factors at play, however here are five easy steps you can take to help drive improvements to mental wellbeing in your workplace:
+There are many influencing factors at play, but here are five easy steps you can take to help drive improvements to mental wellbeing in your workplace:

 The government produces a series of policies and guidelines to support mental health in the workplace – but these need careful implementation.
-All policies need the support of managers to create a plan for how to use such policies and how to read the signs of employees struggling with their mental health. (see latest government legislation here)
+All policies need the support of managers to create a plan for how to use them and how to read the signs of employees struggling with their mental health.
+See latest government legislation here.

 Positive effects on performance can and should be measured.
 Find ways to look into this so you can do more of what works!
-For example, taking meetings outside or having catch up with employees over a walk and a coffee in a different environment can really help reduce stress and anxiety, resulting in better relationships and stronger conversations.
+For example, coming into the office for meetings or having catch ups with employees outside of your workspace or a coffee in a different environment can really help reduce stress and anxiety, resulting in better relationships and stronger conversations.